jimbateson7/jamesbateson.co.uk/src/index.md

   and have a passion for HTML, CSS, UI/UX, accessibility, and performance.
   Outside of work I love to run, hike, and cook.
 postsHeading: Recent Articles
-postsSummary: A mix of development related articles, thoughts and notes.
+postsSummary: Tech related articles, shares and thoughts.
 journalSummary: Articles on being active, wellbeing, life, and more.
 ---